-In the event that a merchant requests a refund for services rendered, contests a fee, or issues a complaint in regards to the issuance of charges, Roark Holdings, LTD provides a limited refund policy.
+In the event that a merchant requests a refund for services rendered, contests a fee, or issues a complaint in regards to the issuance of charges, Pinwheel provides a limited refund policy.
 The purpose of this document is to outline the specific criteria by which merchants should be refunded, outline policies for customer service and operations team members, and define internal procedures for the issuance of reimbursements.
+Scope

 The scope of this policy covers all current and future merchants that apply for and retain our services.